JeffFessler/LinearMapsAA.jl/README.md

 as a object that appears to the user like a matrix but internally uses user-defined fast computations for operations, especially multiplication.
+With this package,
+you can write and debug code
+(especially for iterative algorithms) using a small matrix `A`, and then later replace it with a `LinearMapAX` object.

 The extra `AA` in the package name here has two meanings.